 - Motorized Kayak Registration – All motorized watercraft must be registered and display valid decals.
 This includes a trolling motor on a canoe or kayak.

-- Motorized Kayaking Age – Anyone under the age of 12 cannot operate a motor vessel with more than 8.5 horsepower unless a person 18 years or older is also on board.
+- Motorized Kayaking Age – Anyone under the age of 12 cannot operate a motor vessel with more than 8.5 HP unless a person 18 years or older is also on board.
 (See below for further restrictions)

 - Kayaking BUI Law – Tennessee has a Boating Under the Influence (BUI) law that applies to all vessels propelled by a motor or sail, exempting kayaks and canoes.